 5 Trading Mistakes That Drain Accounts (And How to Fix Each One)

-The 5 most expensive trading mistakes beginners make — from using the wrong chart timeframe to abandoning their bias mid-session.
+The 5 most expensive trading mistakes beginners make, from wrong-timeframe bias to mid-range entries.
 Each one has a system-based fix.

-The most common trading mistakes are not about picking the wrong entry or misreading a chart pattern.
-They are process failures: finding bias on the wrong timeframe, trading feelings instead of a plan, entering in the middle of a range, flipping bias every candle, and refusing to trust your own analysis after setting it.
-These five mistakes account for the majority of avoidable losses among beginner and intermediate traders.
-The fix for each one is not more willpower or screen time.
-It is a system that removes the decision from the moment of pressure and moves it to a structured process you complete before the session starts.
+These five account for the majority of avoidable losses among newer traders.
+And the fix for each one is not more screen time or more willpower.
+It's a system that removes the decision from the moment of pressure and moves it to a structured process you complete before the session starts.

 Mistake 1: Using the 5-Minute Chart for Your Bias

-One of the worst trading mistakes beginners make is trying to find their daily directional bias on a low timeframe chart.
-The 5-minute chart shows you noise.
+One of the worst trading mistakes beginners make is building their daily directional bias from a low timeframe chart.
+The 5-minute chart shows noise.
 Every wick, every pullback, every fakeout looks like a signal.
-You react to each move instead of planning around the broader structure.

-• You see three green candles and decide you are bullish.
-Then two red candles appear and you flip bearish.
+• You see three green candles and decide you're bullish.
+Two red candles later, you flip bearish.
 Your "bias" changes every few minutes.

-• You enter trades that look good in isolation but are fighting the higher timeframe structure.
+• You enter trades that look clean in isolation but fight the higher timeframe trend.

 • You overtrade because every small move looks like a setup.

-The fix: Build your bias on the daily or 4-hour chart first.
-Identify the higher timeframe structure: where is price relative to key levels?
-What is the prevailing trend?
+Build your daily bias on the daily or 4-hour chart first.
+Where is price relative to key levels?
+What's the prevailing trend?
 Then drop to the 1-hour for confirmation.
-Only use the 5-minute chart for entry timing after your bias is already set.
+Only use the 5-minute for entry timing after your bias is set.

-This is not a preference or a style.
-It is a hierarchy.
-Higher timeframes carry more weight than lower timeframes because they represent larger pools of capital and longer-term positioning.
-When your 5-minute setup aligns with your daily bias, the probability improves.
-When it contradicts the daily, you are fighting the current.
+Higher timeframes carry more weight because they represent larger pools of capital and longer-term positioning.
+When your 5-minute setup aligns with your daily bias, probability improves.
+When it contradicts the daily, you're fighting the current.

-A pre-market checklist that walks you through higher timeframe analysis before the session starts eliminates the temptation to skip straight to the 5-minute chart.
+A pre-market routine that walks you through higher timeframe analysis before the session eliminates the temptation to skip straight to the 5-minute chart.

 Mistake 2: Trading Your Feelings Instead of Your Plan

 "I feel bullish today."
-That is not a bias.
-That is a mood.
+That's not a bias.
+That's a mood.
 And moods make terrible trading decisions.

 A real directional bias has three components: a plan (what conditions must be true), a target (where price is likely heading), and an invalidation (what proves you wrong).
-If you cannot state your bias in one sentence that includes all three, you do not have a bias.
+If you can't state your bias in one sentence that includes all three, you don't have a bias.
 You have a feeling.

 Feeling-Based